 But to say modern muzzleloaders have come a long way is the understatement of the century.
 Available are high-tech ignition systems, rust-resistant coatings, synthetic … well, synthetic everything.
 Optics, projectiles, powders; it’s not quite space age, but compared to the Hawken, it just might be.
-So, what are the best muzzleloaders in 2022—new, old, and otherwise?
-Let’s take a look.
+Below are the best muzzleloaders in 2022, new, old, and otherwise.

 - Best Overall: CVA Accura V2